 | L | Switch to Library view (or, if already in Library and frames are loaded, set the Last frame + select the range from First to Last) |

-| D | Switch to Develop view |
+| E | Switch to the Editor |

 | ⌘O / Ctrl+O | File → Open Folder… |

-| ⌘S / Ctrl+S | File → Save… (in Develop view) |
+| ⌘S / Ctrl+S | File → Save… (in the Editor) |

 | ⌘, / Ctrl+, | File → Preferences… (macOS apps menu on Mac) |